insellab/insellab.github.io/gpcr_DE.md

 Changes in expression are considered meaningful if fold changes > 2 fold (increase or decrease), FDR < 0.05 and median expression in tumors > 1 TPM.

-A list of targets for FDA-approved drugs was obtained from the [Human Protein Atlas](http://www.proteinatlas.org/search/protein_class:FDA+approved+drug+targets)